We help build sustainable food systems.

 The Latest and Greatest: Updates from the FieldOur partners are working tirelessly on sustainable development in rural communities across Southeast Alaska.
 Follow along and join the movement.

-Applications Open Soon for the Traveling Greenhouse
+Applications are Open for the Mobile Greenhouse

 The Sustainable Southeast Partnership also sends out a seasonal email newsletter that contains updates from our latest projects.
 This is our favorite way to share our work with you.
 Sign up, we promise you won’t regret it.

 “All of the produce that can’t be sold, all of the outdated bread, all of the restaurant foods and school food, all of the scraps that are thrown away are barged out of here.
 It is just that insane.
 That food that is being thrown away is absolutely perfect food for pigs and poultry.”